aleshaleksey/fansys23/monsters-npcs/beasts-and-plants.md

 |Resistant|||"piercing"|
 |Loot|||Snake meat is edible to humanoids, the skin can be used for leather (0.25lb of meat, 0.1lb of hide)|

 This block represents a venomous viper.
 Vipers mainly hunt rodents and other small animals.
-They bite them once and then wait for the venom to skill them and partially digest them before eating them.
+They bite them once and then wait for the venom to kill them and partially digest them before eating them.
 Vipers also bite larger animals in perceived self defence.

 ___
 ### Snake, Cobra